 Hydrogen is non-toxic, non-polluting and environmentally benign

-Automakers currently include fuel with the sale or lease price of the vehicle, so most customers pay nothing for fuel.
+Automakers include three years of hydrogen fuel with the sale or lease of a vehicle

 Hydrogen is the most abundant chemical substance in the universe, especially in stars and gas giant planets.
 On Earth, hydrogen is a diatomic molecule (consists of two atoms) and it has a propensity to form covalent bonds with most elements.
 In other words, it hates to be by itself and will quickly bond with another molecule.